denismatveev/Greenplum_PostGIS_deb/README.md

 ```
 # dpkg -i <package>
 ```
 cannot resolve dependencies of the package.
-If the deb package depends of other software, you should resolve them after unsuccessful installation, running the following:
+If the deb package depends on other software, you should resolve them after unsuccessful installation, running the following:
 ```
 # apt-get -f install
 ```